What are you looking for?

 1. Kasanka is the largest mammal migration by number.

 The Kasanka Bat Migration sees about 8 to 10 million bats arriving each year.
-This makes one of Africa’s most popular experiences, the Great Wildebeest Migration across Tanzania and Kenya, pale in comparison with only 2 million animals, such as zebra, eland and tommies, in addition to wildebeest.
+This makes one of Africa’s most popular experiences, the Great Wildebeest Migration across Tanzania and Kenya, pale in comparison with only 2 million animals, such as zebra, eland, and tommies, in addition to wildebeest.
+You can expect a gothic display of swirling shadows as this immense cauldron of bats takes flight.

 2. It happens from late October in a small area in Kasanka.

-Despite the massive number of bats, the migration occurs in a surprisingly small area—just 2 hectares (5 acres) of Kasanka’s swamp forest.
+Despite the massive number of bats, the migration occurs in a surprisingly small area – just 2 hectares (5 acres) of Kasanka’s swamp forest.
 The long-distance migration takes place in late October every year until early December.

-Research by the Kasanka Land Trust (KLT) also shows that the bats fly an average of 50 km from their roost in the evening to feed on wild loquat, red milkwood and water berries.
+Research by the Kasanka Land Trust (KLT) also shows that the bats fly an average of 50 km from their roost in the evening to feed on wild loquat, red milkwood, and water berries.
 This makes dawn and dusk the best times to observe the wonder of their movements in the millions as they leave and return to the swamp forests.

 READ: Take a look at our Safari Calendar to find the best time to go on safari